Farmington Marshal's Office, Iowa

 After the suspect shot Marshal Coulter twice in the stomach, he ran up the street and shot and killed the local justice of the peace.
 A mob of angry citizens shot and killed the suspect.
 Marshal Coulter died two days later.

-City Marshal Coulter was survived by his wife and three children.
-He was a Union Civil War Veteran who was a corporal in the 30th Iowa Infantry, Company D.
+City Marshal Coulter was a Union Civil War Veteran who was a corporal in the 30th Iowa Infantry, Company D. He was survived by his wife and three children.

 Bio